dwf/rescued-scipy-wiki/FAQ.rst

 Debian packages: atlas2-headers atlas2-base atlas2-base-dev

-Various SciPy_ packages do linear algebra computations using the LAPACK routines.
-SciPy_'s setup.py scripts can use number of different LAPACK library setups, including optimized LAPACK libraries such as ATLAS :underline:`or the Accelerate/vecLib framework on OS X. The notes below give more information on how to prepare the build environment so that` SciPy_:underline:`'s setup.py scripts can use whatever LAPACK library setup one has.`
+Various SciPy packages do linear algebra computations using the LAPACK routines.
+SciPy's setup.py scripts can use number of different LAPACK library setups, including optimized LAPACK libraries such as ATLAS :underline:`or the Accelerate/vecLib framework on OS X. The notes below give more information on how to prepare the build environment so that` SciPy:underline:`'s setup.py scripts can use whatever LAPACK library setup one has.`

 :underline:`3.
 C and Fortran compilers.`